Department of Family and Community Medicine and St. Michael’s Academic Family Health Team

 - Our pharmacists can teach you about side effects and how drugs interact with other drugs.
 They can also tell you the best way to take your medicines.

 What should I bring to the appointment?

-- All your prescription and non-prescription medications including topical medications such as creams, inhalers and eye drops
+- All your prescription and non-prescription medicines.
+This includes any creams, inhalers and eye drops

 - All your natural supplements and vitamins

-- Any medications that you use on occasion, such as sleeping pills
+- Any medicines that you use once in a while, such as sleeping pills

-- If you are unable to bring in the prescription bottles, please bring in a list of all your medications and how you take them
+If you cannot bring in the prescription bottles, please bring in a list of all your medicines and how you take them

 How to make an appointment